CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-pivotal-greenplum-blueprint.md

   <img src="../images/pivotal_greenplum/deploy_cluster_parameters.png" style="border:0;">

   * **EULA** - Click to accept the software end user license agreement
-  * **Cluster ID ** - set unique identifier for all hosts in this Greenplum cluster.
+  * **Cluster ID ** - Set unique identifier for all hosts in this Greenplum cluster.
 This is used to help other hosts find and join into the cluster
   * **Email Address** - Email address to receive build notification and Greenplum access information
   * **gpadmin Password** - Password used for `gpadmin` user in the web Command Center (ssh login directly via gpadmin is not enabled by default)